 Feather River College at a Glance

 FRC is a small college, though not the smallest in the California CC system.
 In the 2010s, it typically enrolled about 3,000 students annually.
 As in so many community colleges, the proportion of part-time students is relatively high.
 Thus the full-time equivalent (FTE) value is much less than the headcount value, historically it is about half of the latter.
-Over the last decade it has kept slightly above 50%.
+Over the last decade it has kept around 59%.

-Most of FRC’s classes are credit courses, and except for a dwindling number of English and Math remedial courses, they can be transferred to four-year institutions.
-The last years have witnessed a slight increase of the general education courses as compared to the vocational education segment.
-This latter includes some emblematic FRC programs, such as the equine, outdoor recreation leadership, environmental studies, administration of justice, early childhood education, and nursing.
+Most of FRC’s classes are credit courses, and except for a dwindling number of basic skill courses they can be transferred to four-year institutions.
+The proportion of non-credit courses hovers below 1%.
+The college offers a balanced mix of liberal arts and vocational education.
+Vocational courses include some emblematic FRC programs, such as the equine, outdoor recreation leadership, environmental studies, administration of justice, early childhood education, and nursing.

-FRC’s course completion results, which measure the rate of enrollments that lead to a grade ‘C’ or better, generally situate a few points above the statewide results.
-Here is a chart that compares FRC’s credit course completion rates with the state-wide rates for the period of 1992-2018.
+FRC’s course success results, which measure the rate of enrollments that lead to a grade ‘C’ or better, generally situate a few points above the statewide results.
+The retention rates in courses are also reasonably good.